-Scott Boyd, Leni Dyer, Mike Gotcher, Sara Gotcher, Ted Jones, Ellen Kanervo, John Moseley, David von Palko, Tom Pallen, Frank Parcells, Yvonne Prather, David Wesner, Weiwu Zhang lifetime learning and improvement.
+Mike Gotcher, Sara Gotcher, Ted Jones, Ellen Kanervo, David von Palko, Frank Parcells, Yvonne Prather, and Weiwu Zhang

-The mission for Austin Peay's Department of Communication & Theatre is to provide students with opportunities to develop the skills and capabilities for successful communication and theatre arts careers.
-In addition, the department seeks to create an educational experience emphasizing ethical rigor, critical thinking skills, personal responsibility, and a commitment to
+The mission for Austin Peay's Department of Communication and Theatre is to provide students with opportunities to develop the skills and capabilities for successful communication and theatre arts careers.
+In addition, the department seeks to create an educational experience emphasizing ethical rigor, critical thinking skills, personal responsibility, and a commitment to lifetime learning and improvement.